openaps/docs/docs/Using-openaps-Tools/using.md

 <br>
 ## Adding and Invoking Reports

 At this point, you should be comfortable communicating with your pump and cgm receiver with the `openaps use` command.
+These are great for learning and for experimenting, but they lack the ability to generate output files.
+You'll notice that running

+`$ openaps use <my_dexcom_name> iter_glucose 100`

+prints *a lot* of data to the terminal.
+It would be great to save that data somewhere so that it can be used for logging historical records, performing calculations, and verifying actions.
+That is what `report` does.

+You'll notice that everything after the format specifier—in this case, `JSON`—looks exactly like what you would have in the analagous `use` command.
+In fact,

+`$ openaps use <my_pump_name> iter_glucose_hours 4`

+and

+`$ openaps report add last_four_hours_glucose.json JSON use <my_pump_name> iter_glucose_hours 4`

+`$ openaps report invoke last_four_hours_glucose.json`

+produce the same output, the only difference being that the former prints it to the terminal window and the latter saves it to a file named `last_four_hours_glucose.json` (when invoked).